 I use traditional darkroom processes to produce black & white prints from B & W and infrared film, very much like my grandfather did in the 1940s.
 I also combine 19th-century lumen photographic processes with some 21st-century techniques to create colorful and often abstract images of botanical material.

 This website provides information about my studio and the alternative and traditional photographic fine-art prints that you can purchase from the studio or online from my SmugMug website.
 You can also access information about exhibitions and online channels where you can purchase my artwork.
-I encourage you to also check out my curated exhibition of my photographs, which change every three month.
+I encourage you to also check out my curated exhibition of my photographs, which changes every three months.

 Alternative and Traditional Photographic Processes